 Jeremy "Sprout" Brautman is a writer, problem solver, and big fan of growth.
 When he's not trying to solve problems to help small businesses grow, he can be found developing amenities to increase occupancy at his urban Ladybug Hotel.

 The topic of employee benefits has gone from watercooler conversation to national news, and employees are more engaged with their benefits than ever.
-With Open Enrollment on the horizon, your employees are already thinking about making changes—specifically: how to maximize the money they spend on medical care.
-Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are two ways employers can help employees use tax-free dollars […]
+Open Enrollment will be here before you know it, and your employees will be thinking about making changes—specifically: how to maximize the money they spend on medical care.
+Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are two ways employers can […]

 The San Francisco Bay Area is home to an abundance of volunteer opportunities, but logistics often keep would-be do-gooders from taking the time to pitch in.
 HandsOn Bay Area has been connecting people to volunteer opportunities and strengthening local communities since the late 1980s.
 In 2015, HandsOn Bay Area worked with over 16,000 volunteers to […]

 Brooklyn Tweed is on a mission to change the way you think about knitting.
 Yes, knitting.
 The Portland-based small business makes 100% breed-specific, all-American yarn on a large scale, along with fashionably hip patterns for women and men.
 Ten years ago, it was rare to find wool yarn sourced and produced within the U.S. Wishing […]